 To do this, you will need to have a clear visual in your mind of how you will feel, where you will be, and what it will look like when you have achieved your goal.
 Then, repeatedly visualize that same situation in your mind at least once a day.

 Put your passion and energy into the visualization, really feel it.
 If you do, your mind will begin to accept this visual as normal and achievable.

 How your RAS focuses your mind

 When you get your RAS on board with your goal setting, suddenly you become very focused on achieving those goals.
 All of those goal related things that you might have missed before will now be classed as ‘important’ and brought to your attention automatically.

 Suddenly you'll overhear vital information through the noise at a crowded gathering, or discover someone who can help you take the next step in your goal.
 Before you would have disregarded both, but your RAS has deemed the information as relevant to your goal and presented it to you, so you can take action.

 As mentioned before, your mind cannot distinguish between reality and a vivid visual.
-If you allow negative thoughts and self doubt to invade, then it can make your positive visualisations less powerful.
+If you allow negative thoughts and self doubt to invade, then it can make your positive visualizations less powerful.

 Your RAS is a powerful resource when it comes to achieving your goals.

 Use it to your advantage by fully immersing yourself in your goals.
-Be passionate and positive when it comes to visualising your dream life.
+Be passionate and positive when it comes to visualizing your dream life.
 Truly believe it and it will happen.